18F/methods/pages/affinity-diagramming.md

 ---
-permalink: /affinity-diagraming/
+permalink: /affinity-diagramming/
 layout: default
-title: Affinity diagraming
+title: Affinity diagramming
 ---

 ## What it is